blimlim/ACCESS_Tayloring/README.md

-# CESM_BC
+# ACCESS_tayloring
-A script for making SST and sea ice boundary condition files for F composet in CESM (AMIP)
+A script for making SST and sea ice boundary condition files for AMIP style runs of ACCESS ESM1.5 - need to work out details for other ACCESS models